 As someone starting an online business, don’t put all your eggs in one basket by quitting your job or whatever you’re doing to focus entirely on your small scale business.

-You should only focus fully on your new business when it has started generating adequate income to the point you’re confident it can sustain you.
+Unless you have a lot of funding from scratch, you should only focus fully on your new business when it has started generating adequate income to the point you’re confident it can sustain you.

 Quitting your job to start a business without a strong financial backup can be suicidal.